george-shammar/george-shammar/README.md

 #### Hi there 👋, my name is George.
 Welcome to my Github profile page.
 I'm a Full Stack Developer, having made a dramatic career switch after seven years in finance and the Banking Industry.

 #### I find Software Development exciting and suiting my natural ability.
 I love to travel and I love football.
-When I'm not coding, I write tech-based articles on <a href= "https://www.codedli.com"> codedli.com</a>, <a href= "https://george-gbenle.medium.com"> medium.com</a>, and Dev.to.
+When I'm not coding, I write tech-based articles on <a href= "https://www.codedli.com"> codedli.com</a> and <a href= "https://george-gbenle.medium.com"> medium.com</a>

 #### I'm a Nigerian living in the diaspora and also a Digital Nomad.
 I hope to have visited 20 countries by 2025.
 <p align="center">